 Dark Age Patterns — Paradigms of civilization have succeeded one another.
 Hunter-gathering was replaced by agriculture, which is being replaced in turn by an age of “ingenuity” that includes the Industrial and post-Industrial eras.

 What has happened to us?

 Many countries have lived through and emerged intact from far worse disasters than the Great Depression, which lasted nine years.
 And yet the Depression has had drastic long-term psychological and cultural effects.
 Ever since the 1930’s, the prospect of unemployment has haunted America.
-There is only one real “never again” in American culture, and not even national security and the memory of Pearl Harbor outweigh it: Never again shall America be subjected to the humiliation and helplessness of mass unemployment.
+There is only one real “never again” in American culture, and not even national security and the memories of Pearl Harbor and 9/11 outweigh it: Never again shall America be subjected to the humiliation and helplessness of mass unemployment.

 American foreign and even domestic policy may seem bafflingly contradictory to the outside world, but it is simple to explain; one thing counts above all else: jobs.
 That’s consistent enough for a people that prizes individual independence and depends on wages to achieve it.

-Automobiles and cities
+Automobiles and Cities

 The superhighway system had a number of rationales, but its main one was to provide employment.
 By the time it came along, the automobile had permanently defined North Americans’ mode of travel.
 In the process it had also shaped their cities.

 Jane Jacobs reserves her sternest scorn for two things: government that is authoritarian or hidebound by ideology, and “traffic engineers,” who she says defame the proud profession of engineering by dogmatically practicing sheer superstition.
 Authoritarian planning has not only created unnecessary traffic congestion but caused the endless destruction of neighborhoods and communities.